 A Movie Lover’s Guide to West Hollywood

-Just in time for the Oscars, explore Old Hollywood haunts, new celebrity hangouts and famous filming locations on this cinematic tour through West Hollywood.
+Explore Old Hollywood haunts, new celebrity hangouts and famous filming locations on this cinematic tour through West Hollywood.

 West Hollywood has played a starring role in the film industry since its earliest days.
 Classic movies like West Side Story and Some Like it Hot were filmed here, and stars like Clark Gable and Marilyn Monroe lived, worked and played here.
 These days, West Hollywood’s star continues to grow as a celebrity playground and filming location for movies, television, reality shows and music videos.